 The Homesteading Mericans’ focus on independence and self sufficiency has resulted in a very hard work ethic, ironically mirroring that of the more widespread stereotype of Red Stars.
 As a result of this independence, Mericans are less likely to don the Stars N’ Stripes of old, and instead stick to earthly colors that match their domicile.
 While the Stars and bars of the Mericans elsewhere are not exactly banned, they will bring some skeptical looks of the few locals that do leave their homestead.

-House boats and carvans used to be a common sight in the area, till splinter groups of the diesel jock AshRiders clan took to water born piracy, sitirring up the local saltwise and genjian territorial clans, Rovers became a popular target to attack and steal from when ammo and supplies became low in the frequent conflicts.
+House boats and caravans used to be a common sight in the area, until splinter groups of the Diesel Jock Ash-Riders clan took to water born piracy.
+This stirred up the local Saltwise and Genjian territorial clans, Rovers became a popular target to attack and steal from when ammo and supplies became low in the frequent conflicts.

-This frankly pissed off the Rovers, forcing some to leave forever, while leading the more stubborn of them to group together for necessity of survival, creating a floating fortress out of scrap and their remaining vehicles.
+Frankly speaking, this pissed off the Rovers.
+This forced some to leave forever, while leading the more stubborn of them to group together for necessity of survival, creating a floating fortress out of scrap and their remaining vehicles.

 Some ten years on, they've developed a distrust of outsiders, and their hard shell takes some cracking before they may warm up and resemble the affable stereotype that most outside of the Northen Califa are used to.

-One trademark of their garb is a series of scarves, knotted and braided into harnesses and belts, ending in a variety of climbing hooks and riggers carabiner clips, to keep them safe from falling overboard at sea, these are prized possessions, and very meaningful gifts in their culture.
+One trademark of their garb is a series of scarves, knotted and braided into harnesses and belts, ending in a variety of climbing hooks and carabiner clips, keeping them safe from falling overboard at sea.
+These are prized possessions, and very meaningful gifts in their culture.